Last Updated on February 11, 2022 by Real Men Sow

 The Grow Your Own Forum was full of good advice, as usual.
 The first nugget of info was that blueberries like acidic soil, so growing them in a pot or container is the best idea.
 A great tip from the forum is to heavily mulch the bushes in pine needles every year.

-For late fruiters, forum favourites were Darrow, which produces large fruits that are difficult for the blackbirds to nick; and Chandler, another big berried bush.
+For late fruiters, forum favorites were Darrow, which produces large fruits that are difficult for the blackbirds to nick; and Chandler, another big berried bush.

 If I’m feeling like really splashing the cash, I could also squeeze a midseason bush in, like Bluecrop.
 This is another variety that produces white flowers and colourful foliage.